NidhiAbhyankar/JavaFxWork/README.md

 # JavaFxWork.github.io

-Basic application using JavaFX and Swing.
+Basic applications using JavaFX and Swing.